 The Agriculture Industry contributed more than $63 billion or 2.3% to Australia’s GDP in 2016-17.
 However, growth in this industry is slowing—the leading cause attributed to drought and equipment theft.

-Budget Direct reveals that over 58,000 were stolen in Australia in 2019; up 9% from the previous year.
-A significant blow to farmers and managers in the agricultural sector, the costs associated with replacing this equipment and production downtime can be debilitating.
+Budget Direct reveals that over 58,000 were stolen in Australia in 2019, up 9% from the previous year.
+A significant blow to farmers and managers in the agricultural sector.
+The costs associated with replacing this equipment and production downtime can be debilitating.
 So how can you keep track of farming equipment and prevent thievery?

 - For illegal resale;

-- To be dismantled for parts;
+- Dismantling for parts;

 - Real-time information on hours of operation, readings, and fuel usage.

 - Security alerts in the event of equipment being moved or used outside of predefined hours of operation.

 - Netstar’s AVM system integrates with most internet devices and is operable over hundreds of kilometres, even in remote locations.